kmpm/go-x52pro/README.md

-# Go module interfacing with X52 Pro Joystincs
+# Go module interfacing with X52 Pro Joystics

 Logitech (formerly Saitek) has a series of gaming devices, primarily a joystic called X52 Pro.